Writing an Argumentative Essay: How to Convince Your Readers Wittily

 Persuasive essay writing

 Being a student and not knowing how to write an argumentative essay is a death wish.
-Mostly, by virtue of the in-depth and comprehensive research, argumentative essays are usually assigned to students as final projects, short-assessment essays, and capstone in first years in college.
+Mostly, by the in-depth and comprehensive research, argumentative essays are usually assigned to students as final projects, short-assessment essays, and capstones in their first years in college.
 We need you to understand the entire process of persuasive essay writing.

-At the end of this article, you will be aware of how to ace an argumentative essay by making your readers adopt your side of the argument.
+At the end of this article, you will know how to ace an argumentative essay by making your readers adopt your side of the argument.
 You will also understand how to write a persuasive essay, including starting and how to end it.
-In short, we present to you the ideas and top secrets on how to make your opponent believe in you and win and argument.
+In short, we present the ideas and top secrets for making your opponent believe in you and win an argument.
 We have all these tactics, hints, and tips in this guide.

 What is an argumentative essay?